-We are a "foreign private issuer," as such term is defined in Rule 405 under the Securities Act of 1933, as amended (the "Securities Act") and are not subject to the same requirements that are imposed upon U.S. domestic issuers by the SEC.
+As a "foreign private issuer," we are not subject to the same requirements that are imposed upon U.S. domestic issuers by the SEC.
 We may in the future lose foreign private issuer status if a majority of our Common Shares are held in the United States and we fail to meet the additional requirements necessary to avoid loss of foreign private issuer status, such as if: (i) a majority of our directors or executive officers are U.S. citizens or residents; (ii) a majority of our assets are located in the United States; or (iii) our business is administered principally in the United States.
 The regulatory and compliance costs to us under U.S. securities laws as a U.S. domestic issuer will be significantly more than the costs incurred as a foreign private issuer.
 If we are not a foreign private issuer, we would be required to file periodic and current reports and registration statements on U.S. domestic issuer forms with the SEC, which are generally more detailed and extensive than the forms available to a foreign private issuer.
 In addition, we may lose the ability to rely upon exemptions from corporate governance requirements that are available to foreign private issuers.